Arasirwa/DSFT-13-END-OF-PHASE-PROJECT/README.md

 This project analyzes aviation accident data to support strategic decision-making for a company entering the aviation industry.
 The goal is to identify the safest and most suitable aircraft for commercial and private investment, based on historical accident trends and key flight attributes.

+---

+## 🧠 Business Problem

+> Your company is expanding into new industries to diversify its portfolio.
+Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprises but lack knowledge about aviation risks.
+>
+> You are tasked with determining which aircraft pose the **lowest investment risk** and converting those findings into **actionable insights** to guide procurement for the new aviation division.

+---

+## 📌 Key Questions Answered

+- Which aircraft models are most frequently involved in accidents?
+- What injury severity patterns exist across aircraft types?
+- How do seasonal trends and weather conditions influence accident rates?
+- What regulatory categories (FAR descriptions) show better safety records?
+- Which flight schedules and purposes are most prone to incidents?

+---

 ## 📁 Dataset

 - **Source**: [Kaggle - Aviation Accident Database Synopses](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses)